Marriage Day 22 – Five Tips for Arguing Well

 3. Remember: Who is the foremost sinner in your marriage, from your perspective?

-4. Questions: Do you typically believe you have all the facts when you get into a conflict with your spouse?
+4. Questions: Do you typically believe you have all the facts when you talk with your spouse?

-5. Trivialities – Is it more critical for you to be right or be redemptive if “right” and “redemptive” are at odds with each other?
+5. Trivialities: Is it more important for you to be right or restorative if right and restorative are at odds with each other?

 Practical Suggestion

-James said you sinfully argue because there are warring desires inside of you.
-As you reflect on the tips and questions, how do you need to change to be a more effective redemptive communicator?
+James said you sinfully argue because you have warring idols inside you.
+As you reflect on the tips and questions in this devotion, how do you need to change to be a more effective and redemptive communicator?

 Need More Help?